 - Referrals from the HVAC union or other trade organizations

 - Referrals from neighbors who have recently had similar work completed

 After finding at least two boiler contractors or HVAC companies to do your comparison with, start asking more specialized questions.
 These questions should include:

-- Are you licensed and certified in 94119, California?
+- Are you certified and licensed in 94119, California

 - Are you bonded and insured?

-- Do you give written estimates of the cost?
+- Do you give free, in home, written estimates for your work?

-- Do you give written warranties for your work?
+- Do you have a warranty for your work as well?

 In addition to the questions above, there are probably those that you will think of on your own.
 Always ask any question that would make you most comfortable as it is your home, family and personal safety on the line.
 Make sure that all safety measures are taken during the entire project and that all components, lines and wires are thoroughly checked before the crew leaves the site.
 Remember: if you smell gas, exit the home and call the gas company immediately.
 Do not remain in the home to make the call.